Simple hourly pricing.

 All of our nannies speak fluent English.
 For most, it’s their first language, but many speak other languages as well.
 Our nannies come from a range of backgrounds, so just let us know on the registration form if you have any language requirements and we’ll do our best to send you nannies who speak that language.
 If it’s a bonus rather than a deal breaker, the number of potential nannies we can show you really increases.

 We have a range of nannies if all experiences.
 Many of our nannies looking for after school shifts only have experience with older children but many others are willing to work longer hours and have experience with babies and younger children.
-Look out for a run down of their experience on each profile.

 All our nannies must pass our bespoke online training and Paediatric First Aid course before they start working.
 This has been developed by our in-house training team (made up of a former teacher and former nanny).